athrvakhrbde/blog/content/post/hiding-secrets-in-plain-sight.md

 title = "Hiding Secrets in Plain Sight"

 +++
-You already know what I'm talking about if you're read this on the website
+You already know what I'm talking about if you're reading this on the website